paymill/paymill-java/README.md

 	java -DapiKey=<YOUR_API_KEY> -DapiUrl=<API_URL>

+To run the tests:

+        mvn -DapiKey=<YOUR_API_KEY> test

-The api url defaults to https://api.paymill.de/v2
+The api url defaults to https://api.paymill.com/v2

 Using services
 --------------